-There are some items to consider when shopping for an EV.
+There are some items to consider when shopping for an Electric Vehicle.
 How much range do you need?
 How will you charge it?
+What EV-specific features are available?
 How much does it cost to maintain?
 How are they warrantied?
 Should I buy new or used?
 Let’s discuss below.

 Check out the EVCO Buyer’s Guide for details on available EVs in Canada.